-It’s no wonder, then, that I often stand there and think, “If only this land could talk,” for few building sites have such an historically significant story to tell.
+It’s no wonder, then, that while we were building the homes, I often stood there and thought, “If only this land could talk,” for few building sites have such an historically significant story to tell.

-It begins in 1833 when Richard Glazier moved his family from New York to Ann Arbor which was incorporated as a village that same year.
+It began in 1833 when Richard Glazier moved his family from New York to Ann Arbor which was incorporated as a village that same year.

 Some two miles east of the village, Richard built a log cabin for his wife and children, including son Robert who was 16 at the time.

 Robert married Maria Walton of Saline and made the cabin their home.
 Eventually, he owned and farmed 300 acres surrounding it.

 Robert and Maria were ardent Quakers, the religious group which condemned slavery as both ethically and morally wrong.

 Simply stated, slavery contradicted the Quaker belief in the fundamental equality of all human beings, a belief which led many Quakers to become abolitionists, including Robert and his father.